 The exhibition was developed by a team of over 20 curators in close cooperation with the chezweitz consortium GmbH/Hella Rolfes Architects BDA.

 We would like to thank our friends, sponsors, supporters, donors, and lenders, whose participation made the exhibition possible.

 Want to Learn More?

-An audio guide in seven languages takes you through the exhibition – easy to use on your own smartphone or on a loaned device.
+An audio guide in six languages takes you through the exhibition – easy to use on your own smartphone or on a loaned device.
 Of course we also offer tours with guides for groups of different ages and needs, and visitors with or without previous knowledge.
-Touch models and plans, display cases that can be opened, and clearly designated routes make the museum accessible for people with impairments.
+Touch models and plans, display cases designed to allow close viewing by wheelchair users, and clearly designated routes make the museum accessible for people with impairments.